raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Bridge=br0
 ```

 **Note:** The access point software will add the wireless interface `wlan0` to the bridge when the service starts.
 There is no need to create a file for that interface.
-This situation is particular to WiFi network interfaces.
+This situation is particular to wireless LAN interfaces.

 Now enable the `systemd-networkd` service to create and populate the bridge when your Raspberry Pi boots: